Divy1211/upRmsToDeScenario/README.md

 # UP RMS To DE Scenario Conversion Tool
 1. This python script allows you to take an RMS from AoC UserPatch/voobly/wololo kingdoms and use the effect_amount, guard_state, effect_percent used in that RMS to generate a scenario for AoE2DE which has the same effects as the RMS!

 2. Note: DE's Update on 25/1/2021 re-introduces effect_amount and effect_percent in RMS!
+This project is hence unecessary and is no longer maintained

 # Prerequisites, Installation